 - The purchase price of the property, and

 - That the property qualified for the credit.

 You must keep an accurate diary of your winnings and losses that includes the:

 - Name and address or location of the gambling establishment,

 - Names of other persons present with you at the gambling establishment, and

-- Amount you won or lost.
+- The amount you won or lost.

 Health Savings Account (HSA) and Medical Savings Account (MSA)